Race Day Information - Sunday 26 October 2008

 Start/Finish on Serpentine Road adjacent to the Bandstand.

-• Third Leg: Run 1 lap of the Serpentine – 4.2 km
+• First Leg: Run 1 lap of the Serpentine on tarmac paths – 4.2 km

 Your safety & safeguarding the future of the race

-The entire route is on closed roads but that only increases the brownian motion of the park's many tourists and dog walkers.
-Please be aware that tourists are especially likely to move (or suddenly stop!) in mysterious ways and be careful of this on both the bike and run course.
-For this reason, anybody cycling recklessly; endangering themselves, other competitors or members of the public will be pulled from the race.
+The entire route is on closed roads and paths within the Parks.
+Please be aware that the many tourists and dog walkers we share the park with are likely to move (or suddenly stop!) in mysterious ways, so be careful of this on both the bike and run course.

 Cycling is not allowed on many of Hyde Park's footpaths - when making your way to and from the race please respect this and don't risk creating ill-feeling with the park authorities and users.
 This might prevent this event from being run in the future.